On July 16th, 1956 Prince George “investors” were invited “to share in the profits of Central and Northern BC’s first brewery.”

 Kazuko continues to make use of quality and innovation.
 Because she would not compromise on quality PWB became the first North American brewery to obtain the ISO quality manufacturing standard in 2004.

-“That was followed by another first,” says Tom Leboe, the brewery’s retired manager and its ongoing consultant.
+“That was followed by another first,” says Tom Leboe, the brewery’s acting plant manager.
 “The brewery was the first in Canada to be awarded a gold medal at the Industry International Awards in Munich Germany.”

 Over the course of Kazuko’s ownership of the brewery, she has sought out markets for PWB products throughout BC, Alberta, Japan, the U.S., China, Argentina, France and Russia while also growing the employee base to about 70 and supporting a wide range of community initiatives.

 “Kazuko Komatsu and Pacific Western Brewery are very good corporate citizens,” Tom notes.
 “We make significant donations to the Spirit of the North Healthcare Foundation, UNBC and the College of New Caledonia as well as many major sporting events.”

 PWB sponsored the 2015 Canada Winter Games in the city and supports a number of charities including the Prince George Foundation, the three Prince George Rotary Clubs and others.

 Kazuko has a passion for environmental projects.
 She developed a program to replant BC forests devastated by the effects of the Mountain Pine Beetle, and has committed to planting one million trees by 2020.
 This initiative supports the community as well as lumber and silviculture industries in BC.
 The Water Shoreline Clean-up and salmon stock rehabilitation projects round out a few of the past environmental projects PWB has supported.

 “We are a secondary manufacturer not tied to the cyclical forest industry,” Tom says.
 “We are proud to contribute to our community and generate economic spinoff for several local suppliers.”